jaganmn/macpan-workshop/syllabus.md

 * Parameterize the [initial values of the state variables](#calibrate-initial-state-variables) (e.g. `S`, `I`) so that they can be optimized.
 * Calibrate the functional form of time-variation of parameters using machine learning sub-models embedded within epidemiological models.
 This is a useful technique when the reasons for parameter time-variation are not well-understood.

+**MJ: Being not accustomed to reading the term "machine learning" in relation to macpan[12], it was a bit jarring to read it here.
+What do you really mean?**

 <!-- omit from toc -->